Erin Doherty: Personal life

 Doherty is a lesbian and was in a relationship with fellow actress Sophie Melville.
 She later dated radiographer Sinead Donnelly.

 In 2024, Doherty was one of the celebrities chosen to play football for England against the World XI in the charity event Soccer Aid for UNICEF; England won 6–3.
+She is a football fan and supports Tottenham Hotspur F.C.